Damone Clark

-Damone Clark (/dəˈmoʊn/ duh-MONE; born June 28, 2000) is an American football linebacker for the Dallas Cowboys of the National Football League (NFL).
-He played college football at LSU.
+Damone Clark (/dəˈmoʊn/ duh-MONE; born June 28, 2000) is an American professional football linebacker for the Houston Texans of the National Football League (NFL).
+He played college football for the LSU Tigers.

-Early life and high school
+Early life

-Clark was born and lived in New Orleans until his family was displaced by Hurricane Katrina in 2005 and moved to Baton Rouge, Louisiana.
-He attended Southern University Laboratory School.
-Clark had 48 tackles, five tackles for loss, and four sacks with four interceptions in his junior season.
+Clark was born and lived in New Orleans until his family was displaced by Hurricane Katrina in 2005, after which they moved to Baton Rouge.
+He attended Southern University Laboratory School in Baton Rouge.
+During his junior season, Clark recorded 48 tackles, five tackles for loss, and four sacks, and four interceptions.

 College career

 Clark played in 12 games during his freshman season on special teams and as a reserve linebacker behind starter Devin White.
 He played in all 15 of LSU's games with three starts as a sophomore and had 49 tackles and 3.5 sacks as the Tigers won the 2020 College Football Playoff National Championship.
-Clark was chosen to wear the No. 18 Jersey by the Tigers' coaching staff going into his junior season.
+Clark was chosen to wear the No. 18 jersey by the Tigers' coaching staff going into his junior season.
 He finished the season tied for the team lead with 63 tackles.

 Professional career

+Dallas Cowboys

-Clark was drafted by the Dallas Cowboys in the fifth round, 176th overall, of the 2022 NFL Draft.
+Clark was selected by the Dallas Cowboys in the fifth round, 176th overall, of the 2022 NFL draft.
+On June 23, 2022, it was announced that Clark had undergone spinal fusion surgery in March and would miss part of the 2022 season.
+He was activated off of injured reserve on October 5.

+On November 18, 2025, Clark was waived by the Cowboys.

+Houston Texans

+On November 19, 2025, Clark was claimed off waivers by the Houston Texans.